hhandika/segul/README.md

 #### Converting partition formats

-`segul` can convert a single and multiple partition files in multiple folders.
-You can also use this function to extract partition embedded in NEXUS sequence files.
+`segul partition` can convert a single and multiple partition files in multiple folders.
+It can extract partition embedded in NEXUS sequence files or merge codon model partition.
 For this command, the input option is only available using the `--input` option (or `-i` in short version).

 ```Bash
 segul partition --input <a-path/wildcard-to-partition> --input-part <input-partition-format> --output-part<output-partition-format>